-- Regulated Investment Company (these corporations must complete Part 1 of Schedule A and attach a copy of federal form 1120-RIC). - Real Estate Investment Trust (these corporations must complete Part 2 of Schedule A and attach a copy of federal form 1120-REIT).
+- Regulated Investment Company (complete Part 1 of Schedule A and attach a copy of federal form 1120-RIC). - Real Estate Investment Trust (complete Part 2 of Schedule A and attach a copy of federal form 1120-REIT).

 Note: A captive real estate investment trust must file a TC-20 instead of a TC-20MC.
 For more information, see the TC-20 instructions.